Fragility-aware Classification for Understanding Risk and Improving Generalization: Supplementary to FI-based Training (Section )

 Moreover, under the context of classification, we may not be satisfied with the asymptotics in the large-sample regime.
 Even though the data size in classification tasks is usually not small, the performance guarantee can still be weak due to the curse of dimensionality caused by the high-dimensional feature space \citep{gao2023finite}.
 Besides, we always conduct batch training in practice, which means that in each iteration, the update is only based on the batch size.
 Both the high-dimensional nature and the small batch size weaken the sound of the asymptotic guarantee in the large-sample regime, and a finite sample guarantee with a high convergence rate is more desired.

 In this section, we first discuss the loss function's finite-sample guarantee and then delve into the induced classifiers.

-\subsubsection{Generalization guarantee on loss function}
+\subsubsection{Generalization Guarantee on Loss Function}

-Regarding the loss function, we highlight that one extraordinary nature of the FI-based training framework \eqref{eq:prob_general} is that the constraint itself directly serves as a generalization guarantee as \begin{lemmaAp} Suppose $k^*$ and $\BFB^*$ are the optimal solutions of problem \eqref{eq:prob_general}.
-Then, for any distribution $\mathbb{P} \in \mathcal{P}(\mathit{\Phi}, \mathcal{Y})$, we can obtain a tight generalization guarantee as
+Regarding the loss function, we highlight that one extraordinary nature of the FI-based training framework \eqref{eq:prob_general} is that the constraint itself directly serves as a generalization guarantee as the following result shows. \begin{lemmaAp} Suppose $k^*$ and $\BFB^*$ are the optimal solutions of the problem \eqref{eq:prob_general}.
+Then, for any distribution $\mathbb{P} \in \mathcal{P}(\mathcal{X}, \mathcal{Y})$, we can obtain a tight generalization guarantee as

-\end{lemmaAp} This bound is tight in the sense that there must exist a distribution $\mathbb{P} \in \mathcal{P}(\mathit{\Phi}, \mathcal{Y})$ that achieves the bound.
+\end{lemmaAp} This bound is tight in the sense that there exists a distribution $\mathbb{P} \in \mathcal{P}(\mathcal{X}, \mathcal{Y})$ that achieves the bound.
 Unlike DRO and other adversarial training frameworks, the FI-based model is oriented to minimize the worst-case target violation degree under the distribution shift, which is akin to a generalization guarantee.
 Therefore, the FI-based framework is much more straightforward and interpretable regarding ensuring generalization.

 More usually, the generalization error given an $N$-sample empirical distribution $\phat_N$ is evaluated by comparing the empirical loss with the expected loss under the true data distribution $\ptrue$.
 It is known that $\phat_N$ converges to $\ptrue$ as $N \to \infty$.
-To bound the generalization error, we consider the light-tail assumptions. \begin{assumptionAp} (Light-tailed distribution) There is an exponent $a > 1$ such that $\mathbb{E}_{\ptrue}[\exp((\|(\BFphi, y)\|)^a)] < \infty$. \end{assumptionAp} Then, we can obtain the following generalization guarantee of order $O(N^{-\frac{1}{M + 1}})$ for the FI-based training framework. \begin{propositionAp} Suppose Assumption \ref{asmp:lipschitz} and \ref{asmp:light_tail} hold.
-Let $\BFB^*_N$ and $k_N^*$ be the optimal solution of problem \eqref{eq:prob_general}, under the empirical distribution $\phat_N$ and 1-Wasserstein distance in equation \eqref{eq:def_ot}.
-For sufficiently small $\epsilon > 0$, with probability at least $1 - \epsilon$, we have
+To bound the generalization error, we consider the light-tail assumptions. \begin{assumptionAp} (Light-tailed distribution) There is an exponent $a > 1$ such that $\mathbb{E}_{\ptrue}[\exp((\|(\BFx, y)\|)^a)] < \infty$. \end{assumptionAp} Then, we can obtain the following generalization guarantee of order $O(N^{-\frac{1}{M + 1}})$ for the FI-based training framework. \begin{propositionAp} Suppose Assumptions \ref{asmp:lipschitz} and \ref{asmp:light_tail} hold.
+Let $\BFB^*_N$ and $k_N^*$ be the optimal solution of the problem \eqref{eq:prob_general}, under the empirical distribution $\phat_N$ and 1-Wasserstein distance in the equation \eqref{eq:def_ot}.
+For a sufficiently small $\epsilon > 0$, with probability at least $1 - \epsilon$, we have